School-age children often struggle due to the severe injury they experienced during labor due to medical negligence.

-A midwife got in over her head during this case and the results were fatal.
+A midwife got in over her head during this case, and the results were fatal.
 It highlights the need for medical professionals to act with skill and speed during a delivery.

 Consequently, the woman failed to see that the baby’s condition was deteriorating.
 Then, to make matters worse, she did not refer or contact a doctor for assistance.

 The baby suffered a shoulder injury and was born without any sign of life.
-It took just a little under an hour for the child to be pronounced dead.
+It took just under an hour for the child to be pronounced dead.

 $2.4 Million Minor Malpractice Settlement:

 The events surrounding this malpractice cause of action arose at Little Company of Mary Hospital.
 A mother was admitted for the birth of her child.
 It was to be a little girl.

-There were signs of trouble and dysfunction that the medical staff apparently missed.
+There were signs of trouble and dysfunction that the medical staff missed.
 Eventually, the child experienced acidosis and ischemic encephalopathy.

 Doctors diagnosed her with cerebral palsy, seizure disorder, and gastric reflux.
 Tragically, the baby girl died about eighteen months after her birth.

 $1.7 Million Child Wrongful Death Case:

 This hospital case involved a newborn boy.
 The child was born in an Illinois facility.
 During delivery, it experienced fetal distress.

 This wrongful death case was brought on his behalf.
-It sought damages for the boy’s pain, the family’s grief, and all of the bills that racked up (over $100,000 in medical bills alone).
+It sought damages for the boy’s pain, the family’s grief, and all the bills that racked up (over $100,000 in medical bills alone).

 Talk to Our Child Birth Injury Lawyers

-Rosenfeld Injury Lawyers has helped many children and their families after they have suffered injuries during or after birth.
+Rosenfeld Injury Lawyers has helped many children and their families after they suffered injuries during or after birth.

 Our legal group can schedule a no-obligation consultation so you understand all your options.
-We can even file a case on contingency so there are no fees until we win for you in court or settlement.
+We can even file a case on contingency, so there are no fees until we win for you in court or settlement.